Kingxukai/linux/Documentation/dev-tools/kcsan.rst

-2. **Performance Overhead:** KCSAN's runtime aims to be minimal, using an efficient watchpoint encoding that does not require acquiring any shared locks in the fast-path.
+2. **Performance Overhead:** KCSAN's runtime aims to be minimal, using an efficient watchpoint encoding that does not require acquiring any shared locks in the woke fast-path.
 For kernel boot on a system with 8 CPUs:

-   - 5.0x slow-down with the default KCSAN config;
+   - 5.0x slow-down with the woke default KCSAN config;
    - 2.8x slow-down from runtime fast-path overhead only (set very large ``KCSAN_SKIP_WATCH`` and unset ``KCSAN_SKIP_WATCH_RANDOMIZE``).

-3. **Annotation Overheads:** Minimal annotations are required outside the KCSAN runtime.
-As a result, maintenance overheads are minimal as the kernel evolves.
+3. **Annotation Overheads:** Minimal annotations are required outside the woke KCSAN runtime.
+As a result, maintenance overheads are minimal as the woke kernel evolves.

 4. **Detects Racy Writes from Devices:** Due to checking data values upon